SequentMicrosystems/ioplus-rpi/OpenPLC.md

 # OpenPLC guide for ioplus

-The OpenPLC team recently develop a new hardware layer called Python SubModule or just simply PSM.
+The OpenPLC team recently developed a new hardware layer called Python SubModule or just simply PSM.
 The description is this:
 _"PSM is a powerful bridge that connects OpenPLC core to Python.
 You can use PSM to write your own OpenPLC driver in pure Python."_

 We start to test this new cool feature and we share with you the setup process: